citelao/cse132-site/_assignments/02-colorizer.md

 ### Potentiometers

-Potentiometers are **variable resistors**, if you've had any experience with circuits.
-Basically, they resist very little current when they're turned to one extreme, and resist almost all current when they're turned to the other.
-In between, they generally scale their resistance linearly or logarithmically.
-Hence the term variable resistor: their resistance varies depending on how much they're turned.

-They generally have three pins: a positive pin, a negative pin, and an output pin.
-The positive pin goes to your voltage source, the negative to ground, and the output to wherever you wish the output to go.
-In most cases, you want to attach the output to an analog input on your Arduino.
+### Potentiometers

+Potentiometers are **variable resistors**, three-terminal circuit elements in which the resistance between the terminals can be varied by turning a physical knob.
+Two of the terminals allow connection to each end of a fixed resistance, and the third terminal (often called the **wiper**) can be positioned at any point between the end terminals.

+A common use for a potentiometer (**pot** for short) is as a **voltage divider**.
+If one end terminal is at a positive voltage (say, +5V) and the other terminal is at ground (aka 0V), the wiper voltage will then have a voltage between 0 and +5V, with the specific voltage at the wiper terminal determined by the position of the control knob of the pot.

+In essence, the wiper terminal effectively divides the voltage across the end terminals, with the term **divides** coming from the mathematical expression $\frac{R_w}{R_p} \times (5V)$, where $R_p$ is the total resistance between the two end terminals, and $R_w$ is the (variable) resistance between the wiper and the end terminal at 0 V (ground).
+If $R_w$ is 0 ohms, the voltage at the wiper terminal is 0V.
+If $R_w$ is equal to $R_p$ ohms, the voltage at the wiper terminal is 5 V.  Therefore, if we connect the wiper terminal to an analog input pin of the Arduino, we now have the ability for the user to provide a control input.
+Note that this "division" does not change the resistance at the other terminals.

-The output is usually the middle pin and you can choose positive and negative pins arbitrarily from the other two.
+The wiper terminal is the middle pin and you can choose positive and negative pins arbitrarily from the other two.
 N.B.---this is **not** true for every electrical element, though.

-The variable resistance of a pot has another implication.
-Since it does not resist current at one extreme, it has the ability to short circuit a connection from high to ground if there are no other resistors present.
-Make sure to include a resistor between it and its connection to source or ground.
+If, when you get the entire circuit running (including software), you notice that turning the knob clockwise lowers the voltage, feel free to swap the end terminals to clockwise motion of the know gives an increasing voltage.

-If none of that made sense, consider reading our [Intro to Circuits](TODO).
+If none of that made sense, consider reading our [Intro to Circuits](/~cse132/guides/intro-to-circuits.html).

 ### Analog input & output